-The deliverable D4.3 (D9 National Report level 2), is a collection of standardized country reports.
+Deliverable D4.3 (D9 National Report level 2), is a collection of standardised country reports.
 Each country report provides a national baseline with a specific focus on young people.
 The focus of this deliverable is on each single country, leaving the main comparative goals to the deliverables D4.1 and D4.2.
-However, the adoption of a standardized template allows the reader to compare countries on similar topics.
+However, the adoption of a standardised template allows the reader to compare countries on similar topics.
+After presenting the aim and the structure of the reports, we provide also a general overview, summarising the most relevant similarities and differences between countries.